amtoaer

 Solution#

-Fortunately, during the search process, I found another VSCode extension: vsc-markdown-image.
-This extension supports custom upload methods, and all you need to do is write an asynchronous JavaScript function that performs the upload and returns the image link.
+Fortunately, during the search process, I found another VS Code extension: vsc-markdown-image.
+This extension supports custom upload methods, and you only need to write an asynchronous JavaScript function to implement the upload and return the image link.

 The template provided in the official documentation is as follows: